-On completion of the term in which you plan to graduate, the Program Directory will evaluate final grades, final GPA, and all other requirements.
-This process generally takes about three weeks, after which the department will forward the final list of certified degree recipients to the College of Applied Health Sciences.
+On completion of the term in which you plan to graduate, the Program Director will evaluate final grades, final GPA, and all other requirements.
+This process generally takes about three weeks, after which the department will forward the final list of certified undergraduate degree recipients to the College of Applied Health Sciences and the list of certified graduate degree recipients to the Graduate College.
 The College will forward this final list the Registrar's Office and the degree is then posted to the student's transcript (diplomas are mailed to graduates within approximately three months thereafter).
 Appearance of a name in the AHS Commencement Program is not an assurance that the degree has been awarded since commencement is held before all evaluations have been completed.